joplin/plugin-yesyoukan/README.md

 Cards and stacks can have a colour associated with them.
 To assign the colour, click on the kebab button **⋮** for the card or stack, and select the colour.
 Note that the colours are predefined so that they look bright enough on a light theme, and dark enough on a dark theme.

+## Auto-archiving

+The auto-archive feature enables the removal of old cards from the board.
+The final stack on the board represents the "Done" state.
+When a card is placed in this stack, the time of placement is recorded.
+After the duration specified in the auto-archive settings has passed, the card is archived.

+Archived cards are removed from the current board and transferred to a new "archive" board within the same notebook as the original board.

 ## Credits

 - Kanban icon created by [Muhammad_Usman](https://www.flaticon.com/authors/muhammad-usman)